-- 1. Student must meet all general requirements for admission to the Graduate School of Mississippi College. - 2.
-Grade point average requirements: Applicant must have an earned Baccalaureate degree from an accredited institution of higher learning in Kinesiology, Education, Business, or related fields.
-A minimum GPA of 2.5 on all undergraduate work, or a GPA of 3.00 on last 40 hours of undergraduate work is required. - 3.
-Provide adequate scores on the following standardized tests: GRE (Pre-8/2011): Cumulative score >850 comprised of Verbal +Quantitative; or formula score of 2200 (V+Q x GPA).
-GRE (Post-8/2011): Verbal >146; Quantitative >140.
-Must have both scores. - 4.
+- 1. Student must meet all general requirements for admission to the Graduate School of Mississippi College. - Grade point average requirements: Applicant must have an earned Baccalaureate degree from an accredited institution of higher learning in Kinesiology, Education, Business, or related fields.
+A minimum GPA of 2.5 on all undergraduate work, or a GPA of 3.00 on last 40 hours of undergraduate work is required. - Provide adequate scores on the following standardized tests: Passing score on Praxis exam GRE (Pre-8/2011): Cumulative score >850 comprised of Verbal +Quantitative; or formula score of 2200 (V+Q x GPA). - GRE (Post-8/2011): Verbal >146; Quantitative >140.
+Must have both scores.
+Students with a cumulative UG GPA greater than 3.75 are exempt from standardized test requirement. - 4.
 Transfer credit up to six hours must be approved by the student's graduate advisory committee, and is subject to the regulations of the Graduate School. - D. Degree Requirements: The successful candidate must complete the following requirements: - 1.
-Complete 33 hours of course work in selected concentration. - 2.
-Complete four hours of practicum. - 3.
-Successfully complete a Comprehensive Examination administered by the Department in the last semester of the program. - E. Graduate Advisory Committee and Major Professor: The student will be assigned a graduate committee of no less than three (3) members of the Graduate Faculty.
-In addition, one member of the committee will be designated as the "Major Professor" by the student. - F. Graduate Practicum: This program includes two six-week practicums which will involve a minimum of 60 clock hours on-site working in a location approved by the Graduate Advisory Committee.
+Complete 33 hours of course work in selected concentration; - 2.
+Complete four hours of practicum; and - 3.
+Successfully complete a Comprehensive Examination administered by the Department in the last semester of the program.
+Comprehensive Exams will only be administered in the Fall and Spring. - E. Graduate Advisory Committee and Major Professor: The student will be assigned a graduate committee of no less than three (3) members of the Graduate Faculty.
+In addition, one member of the committee will be designated as the "Major Professor" by the student. - F. Graduate Practicum: This program includes two six-week practicums which will involve a minimum of 60 clock hours working on-site in a location approved by the Graduate Advisory Committee.
 Requirements for the practicums are outlined in the course syllabi.
 Prerequisites: Graduate Standing.

-Master of Science in Athletic Administration Concentration Areas Intercollegiate (12 sem. hrs.)
+Intercollegiate (12 sem. hrs.)
 HED 6500 - Basic Understandings in Higher Education Administration (History and Issues) Credits, 3 sem. hrs.
 HED 6501 - Law and Higher Education Credits, 3 sem. hrs.
 HED 6502 - Finance in Higher Education Credits, 3 sem. hrs.
 EDU 7530 - Issues and Concepts of Personnel Management Credits, 3 sem. hrs.
 Athletic Administration Core Courses (25 sem. hrs.)
 COM 5443 - Public Relations Credits, 3 sem. hrs.

 COM 5446 - Media Sales Credits, 3 sem. hrs.

 KIN 6110 - Research in Kinesiology Credits, 3 sem. hrs.
 KIN 6200 - Societal and Ethical Trends in Athletics Credits, 3 sem. hrs.
 KIN 6300 - NCAA Rules and Regulations Credits, 3 sem. hrs.
 KIN 6500 - Athletic Administration Credits, 3 sem. hrs.
 KIN 6587 - Graduate Practicum I Credits, 2 sem. hrs.
 KIN 6588 - Graduate Practicum II Credits, 2 sem. hrs.
 Elective Credits, 3 sem. hrs.
-Note(s): Dual listed as EDU 6504.
+Note(s):

 Must have advisor consent.
-Total: 37 sem. hrs.